HERSTMONCEUX (VIRTUAL) MUSEUM

 The truth was finally revealed in May of 2012, when the corrugated iron was removed from the rear of the building to reveal the original boarding underneath to be in a restorable condition.
 This was the first time the internal hatch, seen at the top right of this picture, had seen the light of day since at least 1940.
 Clearly though, the building had been encased as the occupier had said on many an occasion; but not been believed.
 In fact to remove the tin encapsulation, a wooden noggin fitted in between the hatch frames had first to be removed.
 Please note that this picture is Copyright © Lime Park Heritage Trust May 2012, all rights reserved.
 You will need permission from the Trust to use this photograph except for private study, education or research.

 DOORWAY - The loose timbers were taken out and some solid treated wood was put in to firm up the structure.
 No more woodworm.
 All of the good wood that is taken out is stored for later repairs.
-A 7.5" x 1" frame was to follow so that a door can be hung with glass panels to let in light without having to open the hatch.
+A 7.5" x 1" frame was to follow so that a better door can be hung with glass panels to let in light without having to open the hatch.
 Please note that this picture is Copyright © Lime Park Heritage Trust November 3 2016, all rights reserved.
 You will need permission from the Trust to use this photograph except for private study or research.

 When you repair a building it does not have to look exactly like the original.
-In this case we do not know precisely what the original design looked like, except for the clues that are left from the walls that had become completely unstable over the years and the timbers that had been left to rejoin to - that fortunately remain prominent.
+In this case we do not know precisely what the original design looked like, except for the clues that are left from the walls that had become completely unstable over the years (now repaired) and the timbers that had been left to rejoin to - that fortunately remain prominent.
 The door you see here is only temporary, while a bespoke item is hand made.
 Once funds are available, the range that is missing is likely to be emulated in glass so that tourists can get a feel for the size of the ancillary machine area.
 The architects had this in mind when suggesting the interim protections seen above - the whole in the spirit of creating a circular economy.
 Please note that this picture is Copyright © Lime Park Heritage Trust November 3 2016, all rights reserved.
 You will need permission from the Trust to use this photograph except for private study or research.

 THOMAS EDISON & JOSEPH SWAN - These were the light switches used at Herstmonceux Museum.
 They were dug up by the dozen and some of them will be on display when the museum opens.
 A number of light bulbs were found alongside these switches, but being made of thin glass, none survive intact.